rosllarr/netbox/docs/plugins/development/migration-v4.md

 ## General

-### Python 3.10+ required
+### Python support

-NetBox v4.0 drops support for Python 3.8 and 3.9.
-You may need to update your CI/CD processes to reflect this.
+NetBox v4.0 drops support for Python 3.8 and 3.9, and introduces support for Python 3.12.
+You may need to update your CI/CD processes and/or packaging to reflect this.

 ### Plugin resources relocated